N8-CIR-Bede/documentation/faq/index.rst

 .. code-block:: bash

-   mkdir ~/.ssh/controlpath
+   mkdir ~/.ssh/control
-   chmod 700 ~/.ssh/controlpath
+   chmod 700 ~/.ssh/control

-Once done, the following command will log into Bede and subequent ssh/scp commands will reuse the connection without prompting for a password or an MFA code:
+Once done, the following command will log into Bede and subsequent ssh/scp commands will reuse the connection without prompting for a password or an MFA code:

 .. code-block:: bash